 The online business & marketing coaches I’m talking about

-In this post I am using the term ‘business coaches’ and ‘marketing coaches’ and of course this is a generalisation and these are not necessarily the words these people use themselves.
+In this post I am using the term ‘business coaches’ and ‘marketing coaches’ and of course this is a generalization and these are not necessarily the words these people use themselves.
 They are actually likely to use other words to make themselves stand out from the rest.
 However, I see innumerable similar ads promoting services to business-owners, of which many have to do with growing your business through (social media) marketing.
 So I keep it at this.

-Also, I am mostly talking about services like online courses, that are not so much a (long) trajectory of one-on-one coaching, but instead are more generalised online offerings in which the ‘coach’ gives you tips and tricks that work for her.
+Also, I am mostly talking about services like online courses, that are not so much a (long) trajectory of one-on-one coaching, but instead are more generalized online offerings in which the ‘coach’ gives you tips and tricks that work for her.
 She may also include ready-made templates to use or other such resources.
 What I mean to clarify is that I’m mostly talking about online offers that are scalable, in which many people can partake at the same time, like in an online course.
-I completely recognise that this is a wholly different service than one-on-one coaching.
+I completely recognize that this is a wholly different service than one-on-one coaching.

 Of course I don’t mean to judge individuals, I simply cannot do that, but having seen many ads and related messages, makes that I have gained some overview of what this field looks like and of what is actually missing.
 So here I will share my observations that are not being mentioned in the messaging of this industry.